 And we want food that doesn't harm our bodies or the world.
 Food that's safe, clean and nutritious into the future, for our children and grandchildren.
 It's a human right, but one that's under severe threat.

 In countries like Australia and the USA, most people eat around 100kg of meat annually—almost double the average from 1950.
-It's no surprise that the biggest killers in these countries are now heart disease, type 2 diabetes and certain cancers, which have been linked to the consumption of animal-based meat in thousands of medical studies.
+It's no surprise that the biggest killers in these countries are now heart disease, type 2 diabetes and certain cancers, which have been linked to high consumption of animal-based meat in thousands of medical studies.

 Infectious diseases like influenza can decimate intensively farmed animal populations and spread to people.
 Faecal bacteria from slaughtered animals' intestines can also contaminate meat; with four out out of five portions of raw chicken meat in Australia contaminated according to Food Standards Australia New Zealand.